yuvalmGS/gigaspaces-wiki-jekyll/sbp/master-worker-pattern.markdown

 {gdeck}

 h1.
 Example 2 - Designated Workers
-With this approach, each new worker is assigned a specific ID and consumes {{Request}} objects from a designated partition.
+With this approach, each new worker is assigned a specific ID and consumes `Request` objects from a designated partition.
 In this case, the worker runs in blocking mode.
-The {{Request}} object routing field is populated with the partition ID, with the Polling Container template, and is also populated by the {{Master}} application before it is written into the partitioned clustered space.
+The `Request` object routing field is populated with the partition ID, with the Polling Container template, and is also populated by the `Master` application before it is written into the partitioned clustered space.
 {section}
 {column:width=50%}
 Step 1: